Viscount Falkland: History

-Theoretically all viscountcies in the Peerage of Scotland have "of" in their titles, but as with other British viscountcies Scottish Viscounts have dropped the practice of using "of."
-The only exceptions to this usage are the Viscount of Arbuthnott, and, to a lesser extent, the Viscount of Oxfuird.
+Theoretically, all viscountcies in the Peerage of Scotland have "of" in their titles, but as with other British viscountcies, Scottish viscounts have dropped the practice of using "of."
+The only exceptions to this usage are the Viscount of Arbuthnott and, to a lesser extent, the Viscount of Oxfuird.

 There is a statue of Viscount Falkland in St Stephens Hall, in the Houses of Parliament.
-On the 27 April 1909, a suffragette named Marjory Hume, chained herself to the statue, shouting "Deeds not words".
-When the chains were removed the top half of the spur on Falkland's right boot was broken off; the damage can be seen to this day.
+On 27 April 1909, a suffragette named Marjory Hume chained herself to the statue, shouting "Deeds not words".
+When the chains were removed, the top half of the spur on Falkland's right boot was broken off; the damage can be seen to this day.
 It is a common misconception that Falkland's sword was broken during this incident.
-Instead the sword broke shortly after the statue was installed in St Stephens Hall.
+Instead, the sword broke shortly after the statue was installed in St Stephens Hall.